spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 The Poisson and read noise  computations are based on equations (27) and (28), defining :math:`\alpha_i`, the diagonal of :math:`C`, and :math:`\beta_i`, the off diagonal.

-This algorithm runs ramp fitting twice.
-The first run allows for a first approximation for the slope.
-This first approximation is used to create the covariance matrix :math:`C`, as well as to take care for any jumps in a ramp.
-Using this first approximation, ramp fitting is run again without jump detection to compute the final slope and variances for each pixel.